Why do I need to focus calibrate my Canon / Nikon DSLR/Z Mirrorless camera and lens combination and what is the benefit?

-Along with the Canon / Nikon DSLR camera bodies and lenses we require a fully charged camera battery per camera body, one camera battery charger for each type of camera.
+Along with the Canon / Nikon DSLR/Z camera bodies and lenses we require a fully charged camera battery per camera body, one camera battery charger for each type of camera.
 Any battery grip attached to the camera body needs to be removed and the original battery chamber cover needs to be re-attached, we are unable to calibrate with a battery grip attached to a camera body.
 Also any sling fasteners or tripod plates need to be removed from the base of the camera, but leave attached lens collar/foot attachments.

 How should my equipment be packaged for DPD/DPD Local to collect?

-All equipment should be in the safe and secure padded Pelican hard case container supplied by CFSS as part of the DPD/Local courier service.
+All equipment should be in the safe and secure padded Peli hard case container supplied by CFSS as part of the DPD/Local courier service.

 Is there a charge to collect and return my equipment?

 Yes, there is a £89 charge which covers the collection and return of your photographic equipment by DPD/DPD Local courier service in the Peli transport case provided,this includes equipment insurance up to £45K.
-The Collection and return service by DPD/DPD Local is only available for Professional+, Professional and Basic packages.
+The Collection and return service by DPD/DPD Local is only available for Professional, Basic+ and Basic packages.
 You choose at the checkout which collection & delivering method you require, either DPD/DPD Local collects and delivers at a cost of £89 or the Client delivers and collects to and from CFSS premisis.

 Can I deliver and pick up my equipment from CFSS myself?

 Yes you can, but we would require the photographic equipment to be delivered to CFSS the day before your booked session and collection on the day after the session date unless you have added the Express service – then it would be ready for collection after 5pm on the session date.
 For a Monday booked session we would require the equipment to be delivered on the Friday before the session.
-You choose at the checkout which collection & delivering method you require, either DPD/Interlink collects and delivers with the Peli transport case at a cost of £89 or the client delivers and collects to and from CFSS premisis.
+You choose at the checkout which collection & delivering method you require, either DPD/DPD Local collects and delivers with the Peli transport case at a cost of £89 or the client delivers and collects to and from CFSS premisis.

 What is back button focus and what does it do?